 Cathie Wood’s ARK Invest ETFs (exchange-traded funds) made several notable portfolio moves on Tuesday, September 30, according to daily fund disclosures.
 The prominent hedge fund manager continued to pour millions into Chinese stocks, including Baidu (BIDU), Alibaba (BABA), and JD Logistics (HK:2618).

-On the sell side, Wood significantly reduced her holdings in Brera Holdings (BREA) and trimmed the fund’s position in defense contractor Kratos Defense and Security Solutions (KTOS).
+On the sell side, Wood reduced her stake in Brera Holdings (BREA) and trimmed the fund’s position in defense contractor Kratos Defense and Security Solutions (KTOS).

 Wood Boosts Stake in Baidu and Alibaba